-CS 3113 Introduction to Compilers (3-2).
+CS 3113 Introduction to Compiler Writing (3-2).

-This course is intended to explore the basics

-of modern compiler design and construction techniques.
-The fundamentals of scanning, parsing and compiler semantics are developed in the framework of modern compilercompiler and translator-writing system technology.
+This course is intended to explore the basics of modern compiler design and construction techniques.
+The fundamentals of scanning, parsing and compiler semantics are developed in the framework of modern compiler-compiler and translator-writing system technology.
 The laboratory periods will be used to develop a small model compiler/assembler.
-Modern languages and current NPS research will be used as examples whenever possible.
-PREREQUISITES: CS 3111 and CS 3300 or consent of Instructor.
+PREREQUISITES: CS 3111 and CS 3300 or consent of instructor.